Nine years later, his thesis has turned out to be true– software as a service (SaaS) businesses have and will take over large parts of the economy.

-This means you engage the use of an application or software for your business such that users can collaborate online, usually with a browser.
-Whereas, SaaS marketing is the method you use to promote this kind of software as services.
+SaaS marketing is the method you use to promote this kind of software as a service.

 Compared to businesses selling physical products or handling one-time purchases, the SaaS model is highly sustained by its customer experience along with service support provided to users of its technology and tools.

 Companies offering software as a service to other businesses need to use several targeted marketing strategies to achieve the highest conversion rates possible, which we will learn about a few further in this guide!

 What is a SaaS Marketing Funnel and its breakdown?

 Most businesses set out with the right intentions of engaging as many potential prospects as possible to their product without a stable strategy.

 To get more leads, these businesses try every technique they can think of and mimic what others are doing without regard to the unique needs of their ideal customers.

 A great place to start when planning how to fill your customer pipeline is by creating a structured SaaS funnel!

 SaaS funnel is basically a sales and marketing technique used by SaaS companies to nurture leads up to the sale.